-Introduction: Lumacaftor-ivacaftor (LUM-IVA) has been shown to improve clinical outcomes in cystic fibrosis (CF) patients homozygous for Phe508del with ppFEV1>40%.
-We assessed the clinical utility of LUM-IVA in all eligible adult CF patients with ppFEV1<40% treated for at least one year under a single centre managed access program.
+Introduction: Lumacaftor/ivacaftor (LUM/IVA) has been shown to improve clinical outcomes in cystic fibrosis (CF) patients homozygous for Phe508del with forced expiratory volume in 1 s (FEV $1$) % pred >40%.
+We assessed the clinical utility of LUM/IVA in all eligible adult CF patients with FEV $1$ % pred <40% treated for at least 1 year under a single-centre managed access programme.

-Methods: Following clinical optimisation eligible patients (n=40) with ppFEV1<40% were commenced on LUM-IVA and monitored for tolerance and clinical outcomes including health service utilisation, pulmonary function, weight and body composition.
-Twenty-four patients reached one year of treatment by the time of evaluation.
-Six discontinued due to adverse events (five for increased airways reactivity) and 3 underwent lung transplantation.
+Methods: Following clinical optimisation, eligible patients (n=40) with FEV_1 % pred <40% were commenced on LUM/IVA and monitored for tolerance and clinical outcomes, including health service utilisation, pulmonary function, weight and body composition.
+24 patients reached 1 year of treatment by the time of evaluation.
+Six patients discontinued due to adverse events (five for increased airways reactivity) and three underwent lung transplantation.

-Results: In comparison to the year prior to LUM-IVA commencement, significant reductions (median/year) were observed in the treatment year in the number of pulmonary exacerbations requiring hospitalisation (3 to 1.5, p=0.002); hospitalisation days (27 to 17, p=0.0002) and intravenous antibiotic days (45 to 27, p=0.0007).
-Mean change in ppFEV1 was -2.10(SE 1.18)% per year in the year prior, with the decline reversed in the year following (+1.45(SE 1.13)% per year, p=0.035) although there was significant heterogeneity in individual responses.
-Mean weight gain at one year was 2.5±4.1kg; p=0.0007), comprising mainly fat mass (mean 2.2kg).
-The proportion of patients with severe underweight (BMI<18.5kg/m2) decreased from 33% at baseline to 13% at one year (p=0.003).
+Results: In comparison with the year prior to LUM/IVA commencement, significant reductions (median per year) were observed in the treatment year in the number of pulmonary exacerbations requiring hospitalisation (from 3 to 1.5; p=0.0002), hospitalisation days (from 27 to 17; p=0.0002) and intravenous antibiotic (IVAB) usage days (from 45 to 27; p=0.0007).
+Mean \pm sD change in FEV $1$ % pred was -2.10 ± 1.18 % per year in the year prior, with the decline reversed in the year following ($\pm1.45\pm1.13$ % per year; p=0.035), although there was significant heterogeneity in individual responses.
+Mean \pm sD weight gain at 1 year was 2.5 ±4.1 kg (p=0.0007), comprising mainly fat mass (mean 2.2 kg).
+The proportion of patients severely underweight (body mass index ±1.5 kg·m $^{-2}$) decreased from 33% at baseline to 13% at 1 year (p=0.003).

-Conclusion: This real-world evaluation study demonstrated benefits over several clinical domains (infective exacerbations requiring hospitalisation, intravenous antibiotics, pulmonary function decline and nutritional parameters) in CF patients with severe lung disease.
+Conclusion: This real-world evaluation study demonstrated benefits over several clinical domains (infective exacerbations requiring hospitalisation, IVABs, pulmonary function decline and nutritional parameters) in CF patients with severe lung disease.